karibza/karibza/README.md

 → I don't mind to talk with you when I'm not busy(offtab) or already talking\sitting with someone else.

-→ I use only Telegram and Discord: I also never text on socials first, it doesn't mean I forgot about you or don't want to talk to you; I don't check Discord until I know and sure that someone texted me there, so I sometimes can not respond for weeks.
+→ I don't use many socials: I also never text on socials first, it doesn't mean I forgot about you or don't want to talk to you; I don't check Discord until I know and sure that someone texted me there, so I sometimes can not respond for weeks.

 → Sometimes during a game or conversation I can get completely silent or unmoving, it's completely fine!
 I can still see the screen and I'll get active after some time.